So my renewed passport cost $75.

 Another thing I don’t like is the passport picture is now adhered to one of the sheets of passport paper instead of fixed to the inside cover of the passport booklet and protected by a thick plastic coating (in this way, the old version just seemed more reliably solid, durable and less susceptible to accidental page tearing).

 thickness & durability: notice the difference between page & book cover

-Also, when I pointed out to him that a 2″ by 2″passport photo should be filled with FACE vs the 1/3 inch AIR space he created above my head (obviously, the same camera grids were obstructing his view as well)(sarcasm), he shrugged his shoulders with a smile, told me I couldn’t retake it unless I wanted to pay another $15 and began to ring me up.
+When I pointed out to him that a 2″ by 2″passport photo should be filled with my face vs the 1/3 inch air he took over my head, he shrugged his shoulders with a smile, told me I could retake for another $15 and began to ring me up.

-I then remembered CVS Pharmacy does passport photos for half the cost ($5.99 after website printout coupon).
-So I went in (well no, …actually I ran home, printed out the coupon and then went into CVS).
 The girl behind the photo counter was having a really bad day due to a complaining customer in front of me….who incidentally, also cut in front of me to do it.
 Grrrrreat.
-When it came to my turn, I joked with the photo counter girl to loosen her mood before she took my picture. …But I wish someone joked with me before I took my picture.
+When it came to my turn, I joked with the girl to loosen her mood …But I wish someone joked with me before I took my picture.
 The picture still wasn’t as great as my first passport.
 But heck, I was tired of finding new places and wasn’t about to run home to reprint a coupon.
-Perhaps it was just not meant to be.

 This is my new “Proud to be an American” passport.
 I will be throwing a passport party and all of you passport carriers are invited!
 Requirements: you must dress as your “dream” country and you must not have a better looking passport picture than mine!